tmckayus/cuopt-examples/python/diet_optimization/README.md

 The diet optimization notebook solves a linear programming problem where:

-- The goal is to minimize the cost of a diet while satisfying the nutritional requirements
+- The goal is to minimize the cost of a diet while satisfying the nutritional requirements.
-- The diet is a mix of different foods
+- The diet is a mix of different foods.
-- The foods have different prices and nutritional values
+- The foods have different prices and nutritional values.

 ### 2. Diet Optimization (MILP)